Scroll back to top

 Zero force members are members in a truss structure that experience no force.
 They act as support trusses to add stability, but are not load bearing.
 There are 2 cases where zero force members occur:

-1. Two noncolinear members share a pin with no support or external forces (Zero force member example, left)
+1. Two noncolinear members share a pin with no support or external forces (Zero force member example, left - look at pin C!)

-2. Two colinear forces with a third noncolinear force on a pin (zero force member example, right)
+2. Two colinear forces with a third noncolinear force on a pin (zero force member example, right - look at pins B and D!)

 These rules will help us simplify trusses and solve for the internal forces in the desired members.

 Drawing free-body diagrams on trusses is simple.
 As mentioned in the beginning, we will choose the entire truss as our system and draw the free-body diagram to determine the reaction forces on pinned/roller joints.
 Note we will need more equations and free-body diagrams on individual truss members to fully determine the reaction forces.
-See statics reference pages on how that is done.
-The following is a diagram showcasing eliminating zero-force members as well as the free-body diagram on the truss.
+The following is a diagram showcasing eliminating zero-force members.

 Method of joints for truss analysis: